drewnzai/drewnzai/README.md

 ### ABOUT ME

-My name is **Andrew Nzai**, a software engineer, presently focused on *full-stack web development* from Kenya.
+My name is **Andrew Nzai**, a software engineer, primarily a full-stack web developer, presently focused on *Graphics Programming* from Kenya.

  - I am currently a student pursuing a Bsc.
 Computer Science degree.
  - Aside from web development, I also dabble in Penetration testing